sara-nl/GridScripts/README.md

 # GridScripts

 Welcome!
-These are a few scripts that we use at SURFsara to work with the (WLCG/EGI) Grid.
+These are a few scripts that we use at [SURFsara](https://www.surfsara.nl) to work with [the Grid](http://doc.grid.surfsara.nl/en/latest/).

 ## docker-ui